vrugtehagel/yozo.ooo/src/docs/index.md

 	.after(() => img.src = '/cat.png');
 ```

-And it doesn't end there; see below for a complete list of the things Yozo provides.
+And it doesn't end there; see the [reference](#reference) above for a complete list of the things Yozo provides.

 ## Tests